 Location: 804 North Henry St. Alexandria

-The Stabler-Leadbeater Apothecary Museum provides a glimpse into the world of medicine before the emergence of commercial pharmacies and synthetic drug companies.
+There are many noteworthy museums in Alexandria worth visiting, but one of the most popular is the Stabler-Leadbeater Apothecary Museum.
+This museum provides a glimpse into the world of medicine before the emergence of commercial pharmacies and synthetic drug companies.
 Established in 1805, the apothecary was a shop for all things from medicine and surgical instruments to garden equipment and cigars.
 Patrons of the shop included Martha Washington and Robert E. Lee.

 Thanks to the American Pharmaceutical Association, the business was preserved through the years and made into a museum now owned and managed by the City of Alexandria.
 The museum’s collection includes herbal botanicals, hand-blown glass, and medical equipment as they were in the 1800s.
 Depending on the day, visitors can join one of many tours including a “Geek Tour” inspired by the Wizardry World of Harry Potter where visiting muggles can make a magical sleeping potion.
 Admission to the museum must be purchased in advance.